QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Because we did not want to add an extra column for each element type to the **SUBMEMBERS** table all element types can now be assigned in column 4.
 However, this change also requires that an element ID is unique across all different element types.
 Whereas previously you could have a rigid element with ID 1 and a flexible element with ID 1 this is not possible anymore since each element requires a unique ID.

-Furthermore, for rectangular elements their orientation becomes important (vs cylindrical elements which are unidirectional), so we are using column 5 of the **SUBMEMBERS** table to define the rotation of an element (in degrees).
+Furthermore, for rectangular elements their orientation becomes important (vs cylindrical elements, which are unidirectional, so we are using column 5 of the **SUBMEMBERS** table to define the rotation of an element (in degrees).

 To sum up the changes: